MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/hub-spoke-content.md

 - **Hub virtual network:** The hub virtual network hosts shared Azure services.
 Workloads hosted in the spoke virtual networks can use these services.
 The hub virtual network is the central point of connectivity for cross-premises networks.

 - **Spoke virtual networks:** Spoke virtual networks isolate and manage workloads separately in each spoke.
 Each workload can include multiple tiers, with multiple subnets connected through Azure load balancers.
-Spokes can exist in different subscriptions and represent different environments, such as Production and Non-production.
+Spokes can exist in different subscriptions and represent different environments, such as **Production** and **Non-production**.

 - **Virtual network connectivity:** Virtual networks form non-transitive, low-latency connections through [peering connections](/azure/virtual-network/virtual-network-peering-overview) and [connected groups](/azure/virtual-network-manager/concept-connectivity-configuration).
+Peered or connected virtual networks can exchange traffic over the Azure backbone without needing a router.
 [Azure Virtual Network Manager](/azure/virtual-network-manager/overview) manages the connected [network groups](/azure/virtual-network-manager/concept-network-groups).
-Peered or connected virtual networks can exchange traffic over the Azure backbone without needing a router.

 - **Azure Bastion host:** Azure Bastion provides secure connectivity to virtual machines (VMs) through the browser in the Azure portal.
 An Azure Bastion host deployed inside an Azure virtual network can access VMs in that virtual network or in connected virtual networks.